nikoladev/node-package-manager-benchmark/README.md

 This benchmark compares the performance of [npm](https://github.com/npm/cli), [pnpm](https://github.com/pnpm/pnpm) and [yarn](https://github.com/yarnpkg/yarn).

-Here's a quick explanation of all tests:
+Here's a quick explanation of how these tests could apply to the real world:

 - `clean install`: How long it takes to run a totally fresh install: no lockfile present, no packages in the cache, no `node_modules` folder.
 - `with cache`, `with lockfile`, `with node_modules`: After the first install is done, the install command is run again.